PHP Security Vulnerabilities That Still Cause Business Website Breaches

 The mechanism is straightforward.
 When user input is included in a SQL query without escaping, an attacker can alter the query's logic.
 A normal query might retrieve user data based on an email address.
 An attacker submitting carefully crafted input can change the query's structure entirely, returning data the developer never intended to expose.

 The underlying vulnerability applies to any unescaped SQL query in PHP, regardless of the framework or application type.
-Understanding the broader context of how this vulnerability ranks among common web application risks helps prioritisation decisions.
-The OWASP Top 10 for business web applications provides a useful overview of where SQL injection sits alongside other risks you may also encounter in your PHP codebase.
+Understanding where this vulnerability sits alongside other common web application risks helps with prioritisation decisions.
+The OWASP Top 10 for business web applications provides a useful overview of the broader security landscape you may encounter in your PHP codebase.

 Consider a typical PHP login handler that builds a query by concatenating user input directly: